AcmSemo/AlgoLib/README.md

 This repo is for hacktoberfest!
 Just add an algorithm in whatever language you desire!

-## What is Algorithm?
+## What are Algorithms?
-Algorithm is a set of steps to solve a problem.
-We always use algorithm in everyday life.
-Algorithm helps us to solve problems systematically and effectively without wasting time and resources.
-An example of algorithm is "Make a tea algorithm".
+An algorithm is a set of steps to solve a problem.
+We always use algorithms in everyday life.
+Algorithms helps us to solve problems systematically and effectively without wasting time and resources.
+An example of an algorithm is "Make a tea algorithm".
 Make a tea algorithm:
 - Prepare the ingredients (teabag, sugar, water), a kettle, a stove, a cup, and a spoon
 - Boil the water with kettle on the stove